-Sheriff David Morgan wants you to be safe at all times and that requires a certain amount of both knowledge and vigilance on your part.
-The pamphlet below is also available as a trifold handout at our ECSO front lobby located at 1700 West Leonard Street in Pensacola.
-We encourage you to study the suggestions it contains and heed the advice in order to be less likely to be a victim of crime.
-The information was gathered by the ECSO Community Services Unit.
+Sheriff Chip W. Simmons wants you to be safe at all times and that requires a certain amount of both knowledge and vigilance on your part.
+We encourage you to study the suggestions below and heed the advice in order to be less likely to be a victim of crime.
+The information was gathered by the ECSO Community Policing Unit.

-The following Safe Shopping Tips were compiled, in cooperation with the ECSO Crime Prevention Unit, to contribute to your safety and security while shopping year round.
+The following Safe Shopping Tips will contribute to your safety and security while shopping year round.
 We can never be too careful, too prepared or too aware.
 Please share this information with family, friends and neighbors.
-Sheriff David Morgan wants you and your family to be safe throughout the year.
+Sheriff Chip W. Simmons wants you and your family to be safe throughout the year.
 By practicing techniques you greatly decrease the possibility of becoming a victim of crime.

 - Avoid driving alone or at night.